 Keeping backyard chickens as pets or food sources is a growing hobby in the United States.
-It can be fun and productive and is fairly easy to get the hang of.
-That’s not to say that it doesn’t require some dedicated work.
-Like any animal, chickens need constant care and maintenance, but once you learn the basics and figure out some helpful tricks it can turn out to be a very rewarding and enjoyable pastime!
+It can be fun and productive and is easy to get the hang of, but that’s not to say that it doesn’t require some dedicated work.
+Like any animal, chickens need constant care and maintenance, but once you learn the basics and some helpful tricks, it can be a very rewarding and enjoyable pastime.

-There’s a lot of great information available out there about raising chickens, but we thought we would start with the essential things every new chicken keeper should know from the start.
-Keep these standard guidelines in mind when you start caring for your chickens and be sure you have everything you need to raise your flock—including one of our quality prefab or custom size coops!
+There’s a lot of great information about raising chickens, but starting with the essential things every new chicken keeper should know is important.
+Keep these standard guidelines in mind when you start caring for your chickens!

-You need to check in and spend some time tending to your chickens every day—just like letting the dog out or filling your horse’s hay trough.
-Daily tasks for chicken care are pretty typical.
-Make sure they’re properly fed and have fresh, clean water.
-You can install a feeder and/or waterer to help minimize waste and manage appetite fluctuation, as chickens have different appetites in different seasons.
+You must check-in and spend some time tending to your chickens daily, like letting the dog out or filling your horse’s hay trough.
+Ensure they’re properly fed and have fresh, clean water.
+You can install a feeder or waterer to help minimize waste and manage appetite fluctuation, as chickens have different appetites depending on the season.

-It’s extremely vital that your chickens have clean water every day.
-If it’s summertime or a particularly scorching day, check on or refill it twice.
-Chickens are picky and will not drink water if it’s dirty, or at least won’t drink very much.
-Ensure they have crisp, clean water daily to prevent dehydration, illness, and even death.
+Your chickens must have clean water every day.
+Check on or refill it twice if it’s summertime or a particularly scorching day.
+Chickens are picky and will not drink water if it’s dirty or won’t drink very much.
+Ensure they have crisp, clean water daily to prevent dehydration and illness.

-Check in with your flock to affirm that they seem healthy and active.
-Collect and store eggs daily as well, to protect them from predators and keep hens from sitting on them or having to lay outside the nesting box.
+Check-in with your flock to affirm that they seem healthy and active.
+Collect and store eggs daily to protect them from predators and keep hens from sitting on them or laying outside the nesting box.

-Certain chicken breeds are better for eggs, and others for meat—a select few sufficiently serve both purposes.
-The Rhode Island Red breed, for example, is known for laying eggs and is able to produce brown eggs.
-The Orpington, while still good for eggs, is more ideal for raising chickens for meat as the hens can reach up to 8 pounds.
+Certain chicken breeds are better for eggs and others for meat—a select few sufficiently serve both purposes.
+The Rhode Island Red breed, for example, is known for laying eggs and can produce brown eggs.
+The Orpington, while still good for eggs, is better for raising chickens for meat as the hens can reach up to 8 pounds.

-Some breeds are suited to particular climates, so do your research and be sure to keep this in mind when you’re planning your flock.
+Some breeds are suited to particular climates, so do your research and keep this in mind when planning your flock.
 They vary in temperament and color as well.
-Many people opt for multiple breeds to have a diverse assortment of colors to more easily tell their hens apart and cultivate a variety of products.
+Many people opt for multiple breeds to have diverse colors to tell their hens apart more easily and cultivate various products.

-Visit your flock everyday to checkup on their health and make sure you’re immediately aware of any abnormalities.
+Visit your flock every day to check their health and ensure you’re immediately aware of any abnormalities.
 Get to know your hens and how they interact with one another so you can easily identify when something isn’t right.

-Spend quality time with your chickens and let them roam around for a bit to keep them happy and healthy—they’ll produce better quality eggs too.
-Pick them up and examine them individually once every week or two and watch for changes in feather color, amount of shedding, eating and drinking habits, and any abnormal eggs.
+Spend quality time with your chickens and let them roam around to keep them happy and healthy—they’ll produce better quality eggs too.
+Pick them up and examine them individually once every week or two and watch for changes in feather color, amount of shedding, eating and drinking habits, and abnormal eggs.

-Whether you’re raising chickens to have some fun and feel their love or to generate eggs or meat to sell or eat, they make a valuable contribution to you and your home.
-Return the favor by taking the time and putting in the effort to properly care for them.
+Whether raising chickens to have fun and feel their love or to generate eggs or meat to sell or eat, they make a valuable contribution to you and your home.
+Return the favor by taking the time and effort to care for them properly.